hmidani-abdelilah/BeefAuto/README.md

 # DISCLAIMER
-                                       TO BE USED FOR EducationPurpose
+                                       TO BE USED FOR Education Purpose

 The use of the BeefAuto COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.